-Reducing potential of zero-valent iron nanoparticles is very high, therefore nZVI can reduce another matters contained in the water like dissolved oxygen, suplhates, nitrates, etc. Reaction of nZVI and oxygen in water:
+Reducing potential of zero-valent iron nanoparticles is very high, therefore nZVI can reduce another matters contained in the water like dissolved oxygen, sulphates, nitrates, etc. NZVI reacts with oxygen dissolved in water:

 Fe0 + 1/2 O2 + 2 H+ ↔ Fe2+ + H2O

 Oxygen present in the environment is reduced which leads to decrease of redox potential and reduction of monitored contaminants proceeds.